Philip741/pysnippet/README.md

 ### Features
 * Menu based if no arguments passed
 * Auto complete based on python prompt_toolkit
+* Add , update, remove, and edit snippets or notes
+* Create category for notes or snippets

 ### Setting development dependencies